m-deng1928/UX_Opportunities/README.md

 # UX_Opportunities_2021-2022

 Here's the Job Board Resources for [UX Growth](https://discord.gg/797CgtHMY4), a Discord community for designers and students to explore and meet people beyond their design bubble. - If link dies, let me know, but I just put the dates there as reference as how recent I found it (not when it was posted).
+- IBM links died but will wait a few days and see if it refreshes.

 New Grad
 | Company  | Location | Date Added